Den Helder

-Den Helder (/nl/) is a Industrial port town n the Netherlands, in the province of North Holland.
+Den Helder (/nl/) is an industrial port town in the Netherlands, in the province of North Holland.
 Den Helder occupies the northernmost point of the North Holland peninsula.
 It is home to the country's main naval base.

-From here the Royal TESO ferryboat service operates the transportation link between Den Helder and the nearby Dutch Wadden island of Texel to the north.
+From here, the Royal TESO ferryboat service operates the transportation link between Den Helder and the nearby Dutch Wadden island of Texel to the north.

 Etymology

 Before the year 1928, the official name of Den Helder was Helder.
 The origin of the name Helder is not entirely clear.
-The name Helder may have come from Helle/Helde, which means "hill" or "hilly grounds", or from Helre, which means a sandy ridge.
-Another explanation is that the name derived from Helsdeur (Hell's Door), likely because in the water between Den Helder and Texel (called Marsdiep) the current was so strong that many ships were lost.
+The name may have come from Helle/Helde, which means "hill" or "hilly grounds", or from Helre, which means a sandy ridge.
+Another, likely apocryphal, explanation from the 18th or 19th century is that the name derived from Helsdeur (Hell's Door), the deepest tidal inlet in the Marsdiep, named thusly because it would have been hellish for enemy ships going into the Zuiderzee to sail through.